as/signer/README.md

 the key.
 The authentication is symmetric.
 Only servers in possesion of the key can verify the token's authenticity.

-You should not use this if you want the client to be able to read and authenticate the data stored in the token.
-E.G., asymmetric authentication with RSA or an elliptic curve.
+You should not use Signer the client (not the server) needs to read and/or authenticate the token E.G., asymmetric authentication with RSA or an elliptic curve.
 This token is for servers that issue tokens, perhaps for sessions or other data.

+For example: If you are using JWT with HMAC (and/or encryption), you can replace it with signer.
+If you are using JWT with RSA/EC, you can not.

 # Wire Format